 It has a market-driven approach, which gives companies full control over project content.
 It also supports collaborative research and innovation projects that can go to market two years after the project finishes.

 You can apply for Eurostars funding for any sector or industry.
 It can address any technological area but must be aimed at the development of a new product, process or service.

 Your project must have a civilian purpose.
 It cannot have a military purpose.

 Eurostars will award up to €360,000 funding for each UK project partner or 60% of eligible project costs, whichever is the least.

-- Invests 10% or more of its turnover into research, or
+- Invest 10% or more of their turnover into research

-- Has 10% of its full-time equivalent staff working on research activities, or
+- Have 10% of their full-time equivalent staff working on research activities

-- Has 5 or more full-time staff working on research activities, if the SME has 100 or fewer employees, or
+- Have five or more full-time staff working on research activities if the SME has 100 or fewer employees

-- Has 10 or more full-time staff working on research activities, if the SME has more than 100 employees
+- Have 10 or more full-time staff working on research activities if the SME has more than 100 employees

 You must follow:

 - The Innovate UK criteria detailed in this competition at the application deadline and throughout your project:

 - UK SMEs can only take part in one Eurostars project at a time.